djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/assets/AskHR_methodology.md

 Scalability: Design the architecture to be scalable to accommodate future growth and increasing demand.
 Security: Implement robust security measures to protect sensitive employee data.
 Accessibility: Ensure the agent is accessible to all employees, including those with disabilities.
-By following this methodology, organizations can successfully implement an AskHR agent with IBM Watsonx Orchestrate, empowering employees with self-service HR capabilities and improving overall HR efficiency.
+By following this methodology, organizations can successfully implement an AskHR agent with IBM watsonx Orchestrate, empowering employees with self-service HR capabilities and improving overall HR efficiency.
 This approach fosters a more engaging and productive employee experience, allowing HR teams to focus on strategic initiatives.